robertgarrigos/advanced_help/README.txt

 ------------

-The **Advanced help** module provides a framework that allows module and theme developers integrate help texts in a Drupal site.
+The **Advanced help** module provides a framework that allows module and theme developers to provide contextual in-line help within a Drupal site.

 For more documentation, please visit: /admin/help/ah/advanced_help after enabling the module.